About Our Data

 - Insufficient consideration of age-related risks

-- Practice Gap: Comprehensive pre-medication assessment protocols needed
+Practice Gap: Comprehensive pre-medication assessment protocols needed, including:

 Inadequate Follow-up: